NNM Local date range picker

 Note: I emphasize, that the result returned from the component should be two simple strings (with format yyyy-mm-dd) defining the local date endpoints.
 If returning anything else you only make things way more complicated than needed.

 The component should be focused on selecting ranges in the "near" past/future.
-Selecting dates years away from today (for example "date of birth") is not key functionality.
-It is more important that you can select dates in the nearest weeks/months/quarters in a convenient way.
+Selecting date ranges years away from today is not key functionality.
+It is more important that you can select date ranges in the nearest weeks/months/quarters in a convenient way.

 NNM Local date range picker components used in a form